sunrise-son/pewpew-pong/README.rst

 * Connnect PewPew via USB and list your devices to find a new serial named like `/dev/ttyACM*`.
 Let's say it's `/dev/ttyACM0`.
 * Make the serial device read and write able (`chmod 666 /dev/ttyACM0` is fair enough but potentially unsafe!)
-* Optional: run `minicom -D /dev/ttyACM0` and push first Ctrl-C and second Enter.
+* Optional but recommended: run `minicom -D /dev/ttyACM0` and push first Ctrl-C and second Enter.
 You will enter the shell session with PewPew, the same which is used by the application code.
 You can play around a little and after running the game you can monitor all the commands sent to PewPew from the application.
+This step may be sometimes mandatory since the initial device sequence from the django app doesn't work always properly.
 * Install requirements.txt (use Python 3).
 * Verify is the path to your serial device is the same as in `ball.py` and `pewpewrelay/pewpewrelay/settings.py` (search for `SERIAL_PORT`) and modify those files respectively.
 * Type `python manage.py runserver` and visit http://localhost:8000/1 and http://localhost:8000/2 to verify you can move the paddles.